Privacy policy

 Transfer to third countries

-The personal data is transferred to the United States.
-The transfer is subject to appropriate safeguards according to Art.
+The personal data will be transferred to the United States.
+The transfer is subject to appropriate guarantees in accordance with Art.
 46 GDPR.
-Where necessary, we have agreed appropriate safeguards within the meaning of Art.
-46 (2) GDPR with the data importer.
-In addition, we are aware of our responsibilities and, to the extent necessary to protect the rights and freedoms of natural persons, we take further measures to ensure the protection of personal data.
+Where necessary, we have concluded appropriate guarantees within the meaning of Art.
+46 Para.
+2 GDPR with the data importer.
+In addition, we are aware of our responsibility and, where necessary, take further measures to protect the rights and freedoms of natural persons to ensure the protection of personal data.

 Duration of data storage

-Data is deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
-In addition, the data will be deleted if you exercise your right to erasure pursuant to Art.
-17 (1) GDPR.
+The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you assert your right to deletion within the meaning of Art.
+17 Para.
+1 GDPR.

 Revocation

-You have the right to revoke your granted consent at any time, cf. Art.
-7 (3) .
-1 GDPR.
-This can be done informally and without giving reasons and is effective for future activities.
-The revocation of consent does not affect the lawfulness of the processing carried out until the revocation was communicated.
-Further information on this can be found above in our privacy policy under "Rights of data subjects".
+You have the right to revoke your consent at any time, see Art.
+7 Para.
+3 Sentence 1 GDPR.
+This can be done informally and without giving reasons and will take effect for the future.
+The revocation of the consent does not affect the legality of the processing carried out up to the revocation.
+You can find further information on this above in our data protection declaration under “Rights of the data subjects”.

 Contractual and legal obligation